ropensci/FedData/README.md

 FedData 3 will be released in the coming months, but some code built on FedData 2 will not be compatible with FedData 3.**

-Currently, the package enables extraction from six datasets:
+Currently, the package enables extraction from seven datasets:

   - The [National Elevation Dataset (NED)](http://ned.usgs.gov) digital elevation models (1 and 1/3 arc-second; USGS)